GGgRain/Unreal-Joint/README.md

 ### 2. Powerful & Intuitive, Thus Easy Scripting With Joint Graph Editor

-Joint is deeply considered to be easy and intuitive to use, even for those who are not familiar with programming or scripting.
+Joint is deeply considered to be easy and intuitive to use, even for those who are not familiar with programming.

 https://github.com/user-attachments/assets/e836a7af-840b-4466-ad5b-3c277b21e8e3